The Hathaway Center for Excellence

 Trauma Informed Care Implementation Models, Assessment, and Practice

-With more than 600,000 administrations worldwide, the UCLA PTSD Reaction Index is the gold standard in evidence-based assessment for childhood trauma exposure and post-traumatic stress reactions.
+• With more than 600,000 administrations worldwide, the UCLA PTSD Reaction Index is the gold standard in evidence-based assessment for childhood trauma exposure and post-traumatic stress reactions.

-As the preferred training and consultation partner for Behavioral Health Innovations, The Hathaway Center for Excellence endeavors to assist agencies, providers, and school districts across the globe with their training needs on the use and scoring of the measure, as well as the integration of the assessment findings into clinical applications.
+• As the preferred training and consultation partner for Behavioral Health Innovations, the Hathaway Center for Excellence endeavors to assist agencies, providers, and school districts across the globe with their training needs on the use and scoring of the measure, as well as the integration of the assessment findings into clinical applications.

-In partnership with the UCLA PTSD Reaction Index measures suite developers, The Hathaway Center for Excellence has launched a training series and other resources which serve as standardized and comprehensive aids to providers in ensuring that assessment findings are actionable.
+• In partnership with the developers, the Hathaway Center for Excellence provides training, consultation, and other resources which serve as standardized and comprehensive aids to providers in ensuring that assessment findings are actionable.

 Who We Are